Transformations of lattice diagrams and their associated dotted diagrams: Introduction

-In this paper, we refine the notion of a reduced graph by introducing the notion called a dotted graph (Definition \ref{def2-1}).
-A lattice polytope is presented by an admissible dotted graph.
-We introduce a refined version of deformations of dotted graphs, and show that a reduced graph of a dotted graph obtained by a certain sequence of deformations is uniquely determined up to certain local moves (Theorem \ref{prop3-5}), and that for a dotted graph, any sequence consisting of certain deformations is finite (Theorem \ref{r-prop3-5}).
+In this paper, we refine the notion of a reduced diagram by introducing the notion called a dotted diagram (Definition \ref{def2-1}).
+A lattice diagram is presented by an admissible dotted diagram.
+We introduce a refined version of deformations of dotted diagrams, and we show that a reduced diagram of a dotted diagram obtained by a certain sequence of deformations is uniquely determined up to certain local moves (Theorem \ref{prop3-5}), and that for a dotted diagram, any sequence consisting of certain deformations is finite (Theorem \ref{r-prop3-5}).
 These theorems provide a refined and corrected version of \cite[Lemma 6.2]{N}.
-Further, we give a refined and corrected version of \cite[Theorem 6.3]{N}: for an admissible dotted graph $\Gamma$, its associated lattice polytope $P$ admits a transformation with minimal area if it is deformed to the empty graph by specific deformations, and if $P$ admits a transformation with minimal area, then $\Gamma$ is deformed to the empty graph by certain deformations (Theorem \ref{thm3-7}); see Remark \ref{rem0904}.
-Further, we show that if a dotted graph has \lq\lq many'' dots, then it is admissible (Proposition \ref{prop3-8}), and a dotted graph with ``many'' dots is reduced to the empty graph (Proposition \ref{prop3-9}).
+Further, we give a refined and corrected version of \cite[Theorem 6.3]{N}: for an admissible dotted diagram $\Gamma$, its associated lattice diagram $P$ admits a dissolution with minimal area if it is deformed to the empty graph by specific deformations, and if $P$ admits a transformation with minimal area, then $\Gamma$ is deformed to the empty graph by certain deformations (Theorem \ref{thm3-7}); see Remark \ref{rem0904}.
+Further, we show that if a dotted diagram has \lq\lq many'' dots, then it is admissible (Proposition \ref{prop3-8}), and a dotted diagram with ``many'' dots is reduced to the empty graph (Proposition \ref{prop3-9}).